mike-lischke/antlr4ng/ReadMe.md

 ## Release Notes

+### 3.0.2 - 3.0.3

+Fixed a number of smaller issues that have been found after the previous release.

 ### 3.0.1

 Had to make `Lexer.modeStack` public again and allow reading and writing the current lexer mode.